Why the Indoor Air Quality Business?

 Who Are We?

-Indoor air can be more polluted than outdoor air, with most filters trapping only 10% of pollutants like dust, pollen, and dander.
-These accumulate in HVAC systems and ducts, often overlooked during cleaning.
-Neglecting them allows pollutants and biological growth to compromise air quality, as mold and bacteria thrive in the humid conditions created by air conditioners and humidifiers, releasing spores and toxins.
+Indoor air can be up to five times more polluted than outdoor air.
+Indeed, common air filters only trap about 10% of pollutants, such as dust, pollen, and dander, which accumulate in HVAC systems and ducts.
+Consequently, without regular cleaning, these systems can harbor harmful pollutants and foster the growth of mold and bacteria.
+These organisms thrive in the humid conditions created by air conditioners and humidifiers, thereby compromising air quality by releasing spores and toxins.

-Mold spores proliferate with steady warmth, moisture, and nutrients from dust and dirt bypassing filters.
-HVAC systems provide the perfect temperature, while moisture arises from environmental humidity, furnace humidifiers, or air conditioner coils.
-These molds disperse spores, potentially triggering severe allergies or asthma in 10% of individuals.
-Both living and dead molds emit toxins, causing immediate allergic reactions.
+Mold spores thrive in warm, moist environments, utilizing nutrients from dust and dirt that escape filters.
+Additionally, HVAC systems provide the ideal temperature for mold growth, further compounded by moisture from environmental humidity, furnace humidifiers, or air conditioner coils.
+Consequently, when these molds release spores, they can trigger severe allergic reactions or asthma in susceptible individuals.
+Furthermore, both active and dormant molds release toxins, which can cause immediate allergic responses.

 The Apollo Air Duct Inspection System